alajemba-vik/gendright/README.md

     geminiAPIkey=[your API key]
   ```
   where your API key replaces `[your API key]`
-- Build and run the application
+- Build and run the application from the `main` branch

 Technologies
 ------------